domschrei/mallob/README.md

 ## Licensing

-The source code of Mallob can be used, changed and redistributed under the terms of the **Lesser General Public License (LGPLv3)**, one exception being the Glucose interface which is excluded from compilation by default (see below).
+First of all, **please let us know if you make use of Mallob!** We like to hear about it and depend on it for continued support and further development.

-**Please approach us if you require a deviating license.**
+Mallob and its source code can be used, changed and redistributed under the terms of the [**MIT License**](/LICENSE_MIT) _or_ the [**Lesser General Public License (LGPLv3)**](/LICENSE_LGPL).
+One exception is the Glucose interface which is excluded from compilation by default (see below).

-The used versions of Lingeling, YalSAT, CaDiCaL, and Kissat are MIT-licensed, as is HordeSat (the massively parallel solver system our SAT engine was based on).
+The used versions of Lingeling, YalSAT, CaDiCaL, and Kissat are MIT-licensed, as is HordeSat (the massively parallel solver system our SAT engine was based on) and other statically linked libraries (RustSAT, Bitwuzla, and MaxPRE).

 The Glucose interface of Mallob (only included when explicitly compiled with `-DMALLOB_USE_GLUCOSE=1`) is subject to the [non-free license of (parallel-ready) Glucose](https://github.com/mi-ki/glucose-syrup/blob/master/LICENCE).
 Notably, its usage in competitive events is restricted.